sommerfeld-io/inspec-profiles/README.md

 All profiles are tested with [`chef/inspec:5.22.76`](https://hub.docker.com/r/chef/inspec).

+## Risks and Technical Debts

+All issues labeled as `risk` (= some sort of risk or a technical debt) or `security` (= disclosed security issues - e.g. CVEs) [are tracked as GitHub issue](https://github.com/sommerfeld-io/inspec-profiles/issues?q=is%3Aissue+label%3Asecurity%2Crisk+is%3Aopen) and carry the respective label.

 ## Contact

 Feel free to contact me via <sebastian@sommerfeld.io> or [raise an issue in this repository][file-issues].